turingschool-examples/fe2-audit/README.md

+# Week 3 Audit

+ Fork this repo (do not clone), then clone your forked copy to your machine.

+ `cd` into the directory for this project

+ All work should be completed in the `index.js` file

+You will have one hour to complete these exercises.
+Once you have completed your work, push it up to GitHub and DM a link to your GitHub repo to both instructors.

+---

 For each context exercise, we want to know what the value of this is when a certain piece of code is executed.
 This might be a standalone function or a method on an object.
 Your result should be a string in one of the following formats:

 'global window object'